International Student Process

 - You will see the required annual family contribution in the official financial aid award letter you will receive following the admission notification letter.
 You may want to take this financial documentation with you when you go in for your visa interview.

 - Be aware of the amount of time it takes to complete these final steps.
 Do not wait until the last minute!
 There are often long waits for visa interviews at US embassies, for example.
 When applying for a visa interview, you must plan ahead of time.
-The following link enables you to check the visa appointment and processing times at the embassy in which you are planning to go for the visa interview.
+The U.S. Department of State's Bureau of Consular Affairs website enables you to check the visa appointment and processing times at the embassy in which you are planning to go for the visa interview.
 In addition, you will need to make travel arrangements well in advance of your arrival – the earlier you make travel arrangements, the less expensive your flights will be and the more good options you will have for connections.
 Do not try to complete these important final steps in the admission process in the weeks before the beginning of the semester.
 It is too late.

 In order to remain in good standing as an incoming admitted international student, you need to send us: